I am in need of food assistance. Can I get food from you?

 The food is delivered directly to food pantries and other nonprofits distributing food, as well as our No-Cost Grocery Programs at low-income housing sites, daycares, and schools.
 Resident leaders coordinate with neighbors to distribute food in their own communities, bypassing barriers to accessing that food.

-To see a full list of our donors and recipient sites, visit our Partner Page.
+To see a full list of our donors and recipient sites, visit our Food Distribution Page.

 What types of food do you rescue and deliver?

 Why is biking a part of BFR?

 We don’t have a centralized sorting facility because by the time the produce gets there, sorted and moved back out, it would not longer be edible.
 Therefore, our model is to take fresh produce directly to where it will be consumed that day, minimizing the time it travels.
 Often, recipient locations are only blocks away from grocery stores, so in order to minimize our environmental footprint, we wanted to do as much as possible by bicycle.
 The other benefit has been a rock-star volunteer community and more engagement around bicycle commuting in general!